What is foster care?

 If at all possible, siblings are kept together in one home.
 When there is no home available for all siblings, they are sometimes split up into different homes.
 There is a tremendous need for families who can take multiple children.

 What is the role of a foster family?

-A foster family provides a safe, supportive, loving home to child(ren) who have been detained from their families due to substantiated allegations of neglect or abuse.
-A foster family serves as a safe harbor for children while their family receives family strengthening services, such as counseling and therapy.
-The goal of foster care is to provide children with a safe, nurturing environment while their parents of origin improve their ability to care for their children remove any threats to the child’s safety and well-being from the environment and, ultimately, reunite with their children.
+A foster family provides a safe, supportive, loving home to youth who have been detained from their families due to substantiated allegations of neglect or abuse.
+A foster family serves as a safe harbor for foster youth while their family receives family strengthening services, such as counseling and therapy.
+The goal of foster care is to provide youth with a safe, nurturing environment while their parents of origin improve their ability to care for their children remove any threats to the child’s safety and well-being from the environment and, ultimately, reunite with their children.

 Who can become a foster parent?

 Becoming a foster parent requires flexibility, a good sense of humor, a willingness to grow and learn, but most of all a commitment to provide a safe, stable, nurturing and loving home for a child.

 - You can be single, married, divorced, or living with a partner.
 Further, you can live in an apartment or house and either rent or own.

 - There is no minimum income, however you must be able to support yourself, and provide a safe and stable home.